Multi-Brand Customization Example

 templates/template-areas/sb-*/settings.vmCustomizations to the most common settings for each brand.

-Develop Using the UI Builder
+Develop Using UI Kit

-UI Builder Multi Brand Development
+UI Kit Multi Brand Development

 Look and Feel Updates

 Each brand has its own settings.vm file within a template-areas subfolder.
 An abridged version of the settings for the sb-group brand is shown below.
 Note that dark mode and a transparent background are used, along with a white logo.
-A custom Velocity variable called $current_area has also been assigned the value 'sb-group':
+A custom velocity variable called $current_area has also been assigned the value 'sb-group':

 velocity